neursh/Florida-Man-API/README.md

 https://florida-man-api.neurs.workers.dev

 This project uses AI.
-### Only one API, this API will return a random event based on the day provided in this default format `MMDD`.
+### Only one API, this API will return a random event based on the day provided in this default format `md`.
 ```
-/florida-man-blessed-you?date=MMDD
+/florida-man-blessed-you?date=md
 ```
 Example:
 ```
-/florida-man-blessed-you?date=0111
+/florida-man-blessed-you?date=111
 ```
-P/S: When the month is larger than 10, the format must be switched to `DDMM`.
+P/S: When the month is larger than 10, the format must be switched to `dm`.
 <details><summary>Spoilers</summary>
 P/S: When you enter `0000`, the API will return a `301 Moved Permanently` to rick roll.
   <details><summary>Spoilers</summary>